 The late summer harvest is the best time to make Ratatouille.
-This classic French stew is best when made with fresh tomatoes, zucchinis, eggplant, bell peppers and onions.
-It’ pretty versatile too.
-Serve as a vegetarian main dish, side dish, warm or cold with bread or toast at breakfast, lunch or dinner.
+This classic French vegetable stew is best when made with fresh and ripe ingredients.
+In this recipe I’ve rounded up some tomatoes, zucchinis, eggplant, bell peppers and onions.
+The key to a good ratatouille is to cook the some of the vegetables separately at first to improve their consistency and flavour.

 - 1 yellow squash diced